ipfs/specs/IPNS.md

 Notes:

-- IPNS implementations must support sending and receiving serialized `IpnsEntry` of size less or equal 10 kiB.
-Handling records larger than 10 kiB is not recommended so as to keep compatibility with implementations and transports which only support up to 10 kiB.

 - For legacy reasons, some values must be stored in both `IpnsEntry` protobuf and `IpnsEntry.data` CBOR.
-  This should not be ignore, as it impact interoperability with old software.
+  This should not be ignored, as it impacts interoperability with old software.

+### Record Size Limit

+IPNS implementations MUST support sending and receiving a serialized `IpnsEntry` less than or equal to **10 KiB** in size.

+Records over the limit MAY be ignored.
+Handling records larger than the limit is not recommended so as to keep compatibility with implementations and transports that follow this specification.

 ## Protocol